prplecake/gof/README.md

 ### Pleroma instances

 Formatted posts are also supported.
-You can choose from plaintext, Markdown, HTML, or BBCode, as long as they’re supported by your Pleroma instance.
+You can choose from plaintext, Markdown, HTML, or BBCode, as long as they’re supported by your instance.

 ```yaml
 template: |-